Kariokes is a Greek dessert made with sponge cake, chocolate and lots of walnuts (karydia in Greek) from which it takes its name.

 We all collected as many walnuts as we could and took some to Sparta and I brought some to Athens to make this dessert.

-In fact this was the first dessert I made during the past two months and I tried to make it as healthy as possible.
+In fact this was the first dessert I made during the past two months I am on diet and I tried to make it as healthy as possible.

 I am not sure about the answer to my own question but I do know that I have created a recipe which is much healthier than ordinary desserts.